 On their birthdays, children often want to share a treat with their classmates.
-Non-edible treats are highly recommended (pencils, erasers, stickers, etc.) Due to the number of life-threatening food allergies, please check with your child's teacher for acceptable treats.
-As per School Board Policy 209.1, if a caregiver would like to send in a birthday treat, they must submit the type of food and complete ingredient list to the nurse's office in each building 72 hours prior to that food being served to allow time for school personnel to review and approve, and provide a reasonable and similar substitution for the affected student.
+Non-edible treats are permitted (pencils, erasers, stickers, etc.) Due to the number of life-threatening food allergies, please check with your child's teacher for acceptable non-edible treats.
+As per School Board Policy 209.1, all food requests must be submitted to the nurse's office in each building 72 hours prior to that food being served to allow time for school personnel to review and approve.
+This request must include the type of food and complete ingredient list.
 Food that is not pre-approved cannot be served and will be sent home.